junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 But the Lower Level, if nothing else, is *the* most perfect place for hide-and-seek.
 And Anakin has clearly spent enough time here to know all the small turns and hideouts and hidden doors, and he's certainly not hesitant to utilize that knowledge.
 He slips through them nimbly like a rabbit in the field.

 Within five minutes, Obi-Wan finds himself in the middle of a residential area, surrounded by houses with closed windows and doors.
-Anakin could have been hidden in any one of them, or he might have already escapes to the other end of this Level, maybe even to a different Level, if he wanted.
+Anakin could have been hidden in any one of them, or he might have already escaped to the other end of this Level, maybe even to a different Level, if he wanted.
 Obi-Wan would have to knock on every door to be sure, and if that comes out with empty hands, he might as well dig the whole Level's ground to be able to find him again.

 Obi-Wan goes back the way he came.